Back to Blog

 ConversionTurn beta users into paying customersTransition and offer emails

 Beta users who don't activate don't convert.
 Your sequence exists to drive behavior, not just communicate.
-Each email should move users toward a specific action.
+Each email should move users toward a specific action, much like a user activation email sequence does for regular signups.

 The best beta programs treat testers as future customers, not free labor for bug reports.